 Introduction

-MegaDrum is a simple and easy to build yet very powerful MIDI drum trigger.
+left1-very-small.jpgMegaDrum is a very powerful yet affordable MIDI drum trigger.
 It can be used with many varieties of Edrum kits/pads/cymbals and outputs MIDI signals which can be fed to a computer with drum sampling software,e.g. BFD, Toontrack, Addictive Drums, to produce wide variety of drum sounds or it can be connected to a drum machine.
 It can be compared with Roland TMC-6 but with more inputs and more capabilities.
-This is a DIY project and uses widely available and very inexpensive components.
-MegaDrum gives you flexibility in what module you can build and what components to use.
-MegaDrum is fully plug-n-play with an optional PIC18F2550 and is USB MIDI class compliant, i.e. will work with Windows, Mac OS X, Linux without additional drivers!
-See Forums for latest news/develpment/discussion.
+MegaDrum started as DIY project and over time evolved into a a versatile device which can be ordered as a complete module, kit or you can still build it yourself.
+MegaDrum is fully plug-n-play and is USB MIDI Class Compliant, i.e. will work with Windows, Mac OS X, Linux without additional drivers!
+See Forums for latest news/development/discussion.

 Don't have much DIY skills?
 Want to own a MegaDrum module as soon as possible?
 Look at MegaDrum kit!